Jgithub02/Python-For-Data-Science-/README.md

 **Variables, Data Types and Typecasting**
 # Variables
 *Containers for storing data values.*
-*No need to declare data type explicitly.*
+*No need to declare data type explicitly.* For Example
 ```
 name = "Alice"
 age = 25